Thotiana

 "Thotiana" (originally titled "Thothiana" and originally stylized in lowercase) is a song by American rapper Blueface.
 Its music video premiered on WorldStarHipHop's YouTube channel on July 5, 2018.
-It was then released as a single from Blueface's debut mixtape, Famous Cryp (2018), on February 2, 2018.
+It was released as a single from Blueface's debut mixtape, Famous Cryp (2018), on February 2, 2018.
 The song was written by Blueface and produced by Scum Beatz.
-Cardi B and YG feature on the official remixes of the song, each with a music video.
+Cardi B and YG feature on the official remixes of the song, each with a music video; a third and final remix with both artists would later be released.
 Billboard magazine ranked "Thotiana" as the 26th best song of 2019, calling it "one of the catchiest songs of the year".

 Meaning

-"Thotiana" takes its name for the slang acronym "Thot", or "that ho over there."
+"Thotiana" takes its name for the slang acronym "Thot", or "that hoe over there."
 Jon Caramanica of The New York Times described the dance associated with the song as "the comically sexual bust down, in which [Blueface] yanks at the waistband of his pants while studiously gyrating".

 Remixes

 YG remix

 Blueface released a remix of the song featuring American rapper YG on YouTube in January 2019, with a music video directed by Cole Bennett.
 In this video, Blueface reprises the role of a top prospect high school quarterback, referencing the rapper's experiences playing football at high school and college.
 The video somewhat explains Blueface's decision to quit football and enter the rap game, as the rapper is shown neglecting his football coach, more interested in fame, money and success.